 In March 2018, the UK and the EU reached an agreement on the terms of an implementation (or transitional) period following the UK’s withdrawal from the EU.

-The implementation period is intended to operate from 29 March 2019 until the end of December 2020.
+The implementation period is intended to operate from exit day, as amended until the end of December 2020.
 During this time, EU law would remain applicable in the United Kingdom, in accordance with the overall withdrawal agreement.
 Firms and funds would continue to benefit from passporting between the UK and the EEA as they do today.
 Obligations derived from EU law would continue to apply and firms must continue with implementation plans for EU legislation that is still to come into effect before the end of December 2020.

 However, we are continuing to prepare for a range of scenarios, including a scenario where the UK leaves the EU without a deal and without entering an implementation period.